What is Acetyl L-Carnitine (ALCAR)?

 Alpha Lipoic Acid and Acetyl-L-Carnitine work synergistically to support the benefits of each other in respect to cognitive function, memory and mental acuity.
 Both compounds display many impressive properties and have many synergistic effects when combined.
 These supplements are good nootropics and are frequently blended together in retail products.

-Solubility of ALCAR
+Bioavailability, Mixing and Solubility of ALCAR

 This product dissolves quickly in water and has a moderately sour but pleasing taste that mixes well with citrus drinks like lemonade.
 Mix the product with a citrus juice or dissolve in water and drink.